WycliffeAssociates/btt-recorder-docs/docs/intro.rst

 * `Create chapter recordings <https://btt-recorder.readthedocs.io/en/latest/compiling.html>`_
 * `Share your recordings <https://btt-recorder.readthedocs.io/en/latest/sharing.html>`_

 All of these topics are presented in subsequent pages.
-You can use the Next button to go through the topics sequentially, or you can go to a specific subject by using the links above or on the sidebar.
+You can use the Next button to go through the topics sequentially, or you can go to a specific subject by using the links above or in the sidebar.